mohsinulhaq/react-popper-tooltip/migrating.md

 for example, want to have your tooltip rendered through React portal, you have to import react-dom and use `createPortal` in your code.

-One of the return properties is `visible`.
-It contains the current visibility status of the tooltip.
-Use its value to show or hide the tooltip.
+Use `visible` property to  show or hide the tooltip.

+If you still have questions, see [examples section](README.md) for more code examples using the hook.